RichardLitt/knowledge/words.md

-dun, v. make persistent demands on (someone), especially for payment of a debt statin, n. any of a group of drugs which act to reduce levels of cholesterol in the blood. rattletrap, n. an old or rickety vehicle
+dun, v. make persistent demands on (someone), especially for payment of a debt statin, n. any of a group of drugs which act to reduce levels of cholesterol in the blood. rattletrap, n. an old or rickety vehicle anthers, n. the part of a stamen that contains the pollen. bergomot, n. an aromatic North American herb of the mint family, grown for its bright flowers and traditionally used in American Indian medicine.
+Also a varietal of Seville orange. crop milk, n. a secretion from the lining of the crop of parent birds that is regurgitated to young birds. squab, n. a baby pigeon